andreasoie/optreg/README.md

-# optreg
-TTK4135 - Optimization and Control
+# TTK4135 - Optimization and Control